Luke0094/A-Better-Way-Through-Internet/README.md

 Firefox: follow the instruction under their [Gitlab](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean) page

-Note: unpacked extension not have the ability to auto-update themself, once in a while check their [Github](https://github.com/qnoum/bypass-paywalls-chrome-clean-magnolia1234) for updates:
+Note: unpacked extension not have the ability to auto-update themself, once in a while check their [Github](https://github.com/qnoum/bypass-paywalls-chrome-clean-magnolia1234) for updates

 *This step will grant you the ability to skip certain paywalls based on daily views limit and/or similar issues*